botpros-admin/power-automate-desktop-reference/actions/datetime/add-to-datetime.md

 - 1 week = 604800 seconds
 - 30 days = 2592000 seconds

-## Notes
+## Critical Notes

-- Must be a single line
+- You MUST use this EXACT format
-- Must use exact spacing
+- You MUST use ResultedDate as the output variable name
-- Must use backticks (``) as shown
+- You MUST keep it on one line
-- Must use Seconds as TimeUnit
+- You MUST use DateTime.TimeUnit.Seconds
-- No comments or extra formatting
+- You MUST NOT add any extra parameters or formatting
-- No regions or indentation
+- You MUST NOT use regions or comments